mabrobotics/MD80-x-CANdle-Documentation/common_problems_and_faq/FAQ.md

 ##  Different FDCAN speeds between actuators

-MD80 x CANdle ecosystem is not adopted for working with actuators of different FDCAN baudrates.
+MD x CANdle ecosystem is not adopted for working with actuators of different FDCAN baudrates.
 Trying to control actuators with different baud rates on a common FDCAN bus can cause the communication to fail or not start at all.
 This is why it is crucial to make sure when you call the [`mdtool ping all`](mdtool_ping) command, all discovered MD80 controllers lie in a single baudrate category.
 If that’s not the case, use the [`mdtool config can`](mdtool_config_can) command to fix it.

 ##  Too-low torque bandwidth setting